GenEars/draft-tailhardat-nmop-incident-management-noria/draft-tailhardat-nmop-incident-management-noria.md

 {: #fig-stream-mixed-kr title="Resulting knowledge representation for the mixed KG/non-KG data integration architecture for event data streams"}

+### Federated data architecture {#sec-etl-kgc-fq}

-TBC : on the capability to provide unified access to data distributed across various technological platforms thanks to Federated Queries and the use of an ONTO-ITSM ({{fig-multi-store}}).
+The {{fig-multi-store}} illustrates the principles for providing unified access to data distributed across various technological platforms and stakeholders thanks to Federated Queries {{SPARQL11-FQ}} and the use of a shared ONTO-ITSM across data management platforms.

 ~~~~ ascii-art
   ───On-premise────────────────────────────  ┌─┐  Scope-based querying